aramecki/aramecki/README.md

 # About Me:
 I'm just a developer with a heart for every form of creativity.
-- Currently improving my skills by developing a Flutter multiplatform app.
+- Currently improving my skills by developing the Flutter multiplatform reboot of MyCarGenie app.
 - Looking for new challenges.<br>

+## I NEED YOU:
+I'm currently looking for translators in every European language for MyCarGenie app.
+The project is OpenSource so feel free to share your translation or just message me for informations.
+Every relevant contributor's name will be permanently added to the project git readme.

 ## Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/loretereo) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/desimonel) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:ldsdeveloper@pm.me)